abgondin/Web-Design-Challenge/README.md

 ## Background

-HTML and CSS was used to create a visualization dashboard in a live, publicly accessible URL (Github website).
+HTML and CSS were used to create a visualization dashboard in a live, publicly accessible URL (Github website).

 For reference, see the ["Screenshots" section](#screenshots) below.